NixOS/nix-constitutional-assembly/README.md

 As [indicated by the board](https://discourse.nixos.org/t/board-update-2-assembly-appointment-process/45048#assembly-lifetime-7), once the new governance structure is approved by the board, the NCA enters a transitory period to support the execution of the structure before finally disbanding.

+To give us a reasonable timeline and set expectations for the wider community, we are **targeting our work to be done by 2024-09-01**.

 ## Communication

 ### Updates